MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/HumanResourcesAdvanced/hr-how-to-access-an-overview-of-confidential-information.md

 ---
-    title: How to: Access an Overview of Confidential Information | Microsoft Docs
+    title: How to Access an Overview of Confidential Information | Microsoft Docs
     description: You can quickly get an overview of confidential information related to your employees.
 This can prove useful for keeping track of how many employees have insurance coverage or participate in a stock option plan, for example.
     services: project-madeira
     documentationcenter: ''